gnikyt/laravel-shopify/docs/becoming-a-shopify-developer.md

 https://localhost:8000/authenticate

-This way you'll be able to run the app on your local machine. *Note*: HTTPS is note required for Shopify apps, so you will need to use a self-signed certificate accepted by your system/browser to run apps locally.
+This way you'll be able to run the app on your local machine.

+*Note*: HTTPS is note required for Shopify apps, so you will need to use a self-signed certificate accepted by your system/browser to run apps locally.
 The best way to do this is through a Docker setup, or Homestead, and configuring Nginx to use your self-signed certificate.
+See `docs/developing-locally.md` for more information.